pr4-kp/pr4-kp.github.io/content/posts/graphgroupends.md

 # Applications to Geometric Group Theory

-Groups can be represented geometrically/graphically by **Cayley Graphs**, which take the generators of the group as directed edges, and the elements of the group as vertices.
+Groups can be represented geometrically by **Cayley Graphs**, which take the generators of the group as directed edges, and the elements of the group as vertices.

 {{< thmbox class="Proposition">}}
 The number of ends in the Cayley graphs of two groups does not change if the groups are [quasi-isometric](https://en.wikipedia.org/wiki/Quasi-isometry).